-More recent work by Moser, exploiting the same data set from two different angles, strengthens this finding - that is, that patents did not increase the level of innovation.
+More recent work by Moser, 11 exploiting the same data set from two different angles, strengthens this finding - that is, that patents did not increase the level of innovation.
 In her words: "Comparisons between Britain and the United States suggest that even the most fundamental differences in patent laws failed to raise the proportion of patented innovations."
 Her work appears to confirm two of the stylized facts we have often repeated in this book.
-First that, as we just mentioned in discussing the work of Sokoloff, Lamoreaux and Kahn, innovations that are patented tend to be traded more than those that are not, and therefore to disperse geographically farther away from the original area of invention.
+First that, as we just mentioned in discussing the work of Sokoloff, Lamoreaux and Khan, innovations that are patented tend to be traded more than those that are not, and therefore to disperse geographically farther away from the original area of invention.
 Based on data for the period 1841-1901, innovation for industries in which patents are widely used is not higher but more dispersed geographically than innovation in industries in which patents are not or scarcely used.
 Second, when the "defensive patenting" motive is absent, as it was in 1851, an extremely small percentage of inventors (less than one in five) chooses patents as a method for maximizing revenues and protect intellectual property.

-In plain words, careful statistical analysis by distinguished economic historians of the 19th Century's available data uniformly shows the same two things.
+Summing up: careful statistical analyses of the 19th century's available data, carried out by distinguished economic historians, uniformly shows two things.
 Patents neither increase the rate of innovation, nor are the best instrument to maximizes inventors' revenue.
 Patents create a market in patents and in the legal and technical services required to trade and enforce them.